Heber Valley Railroad

 The railroad line is approximately 16 mi long.
-A typical round trip ride on the train takes about 3 hours.
+A typical round trip ride on the train takes about 90 minutes.
 There are a total of four passing sidings outside of the Heber yard limit.
 Notable landmarks seen from the train include Mount Timpanogos, Cascade Mountain, Deer Creek Dam and Reservoir, Provo River, Sundance Ski Resort, Tate Barn, and Soldier Hollow.

 Rio Grande branch line History

 The line operated by the HVRX was formerly part of a Denver and Rio Grande Western Railroad branch line that connected Heber City to Provo, Utah.
 Construction began in 1897 with the branch line was completed in 1899 by the Rio Grande Western.
 The line was originally proposed as part of the Utah Eastern Railway a RGW backed plan to build a railroad through Provo Canyon and into Colorado via way of the Duchesne River, but this proposal was abandoned leaving the railroad terminus in Heber City.

-Ownership of the line passed to the Denver and Rio Grande Western Railroad following their merger with the RGW.
-The Deer Creek Reservoir required rerouting a ten mile segment of the line in 1941.
+Ownership of the line passed to the Denver and Rio Grande Railroad (later the Denver and Rio Grande Western) following their merger with the RGW.
+The Deer Creek Reservoir required rerouting a ten-mile segment of the line in 1941.
 Freight operations continued regularly until 1966 when regular service was abandoned.
 The line saw brief use again by the D&RGW in 1968 to haul the National Christmas Tree.
 After the start of heritage rail services, the D&RGW kept the lower end of the branch line intact until 1971, when it was finally pulled up for scrap.